F-Clement/product-marketers/README.md

 </tr>
 <tr>
 <td>User selects menu 1 and enters a product name that already exist.</td>
-<td>The application finds the investment strategy for that product and displays to the user then ask if they want to delete.</td>
+<td>The application finds the investment strategy for that product and displays to the user.</td>
 <td>Pass</td>
 </tr>
 <tr>
-<td>Enter menu number 2 and hits enter.</td>
+<td>Enter menu number 2 and hit enter.</td>
 <td>Application prompts user to enter a product name, then finds the investment strategy from the investment strategy worksheet and displays it</td>
 <td>Pass</td>
 </tr>